lukasroegner/homebridge-nello/README.md

 **videoDoorbell** (optional): If this value is set to true, a camera can be added to HomeKit (as extra accessory) and when someone rings at your door you will get a push notification with unlock button (The lock and the camera must be in the same room to see the unlock button).
 Default set to false.

 **raspberryPiCamera** (must be set to true if you want to use this feature): If set to true the plugin uses a video configuration adjusted for the camera module.
-Default: false Credits: https://github.com/moritzmhmk/homebridge-camera-rpi
+Default: false

 **video Config (FFMPEG)** (optional): Over this part you can configure a camera for HomeKit.